philou/planning-poker/DayBook.md

     * ~~add the buttons~~
     * ~~factorize the votes from the tests and the code~~
     * ~~style the buttons~~
+* [WAITING] for the late comer feature
 * disable the buttons once one is clicked
+    * need to subscribe after the new view is loaded !
-* create a vote table and model
+    * write a test
-    * team would have many votes
-    * but only one current vote (the latest)
-* refactor the current vote views to link to this model
+    * make it pass
+    * add jasmine-jquery to test disabling
 * send the vote when clicked
 * Create the contribution table and model
     * a team member